Ghost stories: 20 haunted places in Aberdeen and Aberdeenshire

 Braemar Castle is said to be haunted by a newlywed bride who woke early on the morning after her wedding night to find that her husband was nowhere in sight.
 Panicking, she concluded that her husband had deemed her an unsatisfactory lover and leapt to her death from the marital chamber window.
 It turns out that the groom had been on an early-morning hunting trip and was distraught to return to the castle to find that his new wife had died.
 It is said that the ghost appears when newlyweds are staying in the castle.

 3. Castle Fraser

-Well this doesn’t sound like the happily ever after that we had in mind for a princess… Castle Fraser is said to be haunted by a princess who was murdered while she slept in the Green Room.
+Well this doesn’t sound like the happily ever after that I had in mind for a princess… Castle Fraser is said to be haunted by a princess who was murdered while she slept in the Green Room.
 As her bloodied body was dragged down the stairs of the round tower it stained them to such an extent that the staircase was covered with wooden panelling which can still be seen today.
 And don’t forget to say hi to Lady Blanche Drummond, who died of consumption in 1874, who is said to roam the grounds and staircases of the castle dressed in black.